dnvt/padded-grid/README.md

 }
 ```

 The grid overlays help you visualize and maintain consistent spacing during development.
-See
-our [Development Usage Guide](./docs/DEVELOPMENT_USAGE.md) for detailed examples and best practices.
+See [Development Usage Guide](./docs/DEVELOPMENT_USAGE.md) for detailed examples and best practices.

 ## Documentation